 The BID ballot process

-The businesses within the proposed BID area must vote in favour of the levy before the BID can be established.
+The businesses within the proposed BID area identified as being liable for the BID levy must vote in favour of the BID before it can be established.

 BIDs have a maximum duration of 5 years but have the opportunity to renew by a further ballot.

 Our Role in BIDs

 We act on behalf of the BID Company and are responsible for the billing and collecting of the levy.